Overview

 and internal variables in between calls to F. The state is recorded

-in a Fortran derived data type VTMOP_TYPE
+in a Fortran derived data type VTMOP_TYPE, created by the

-, and stored between invocations of
+subroutine VTMOP_INIT, and stored between invocations of

 components of VTMOP.
 The cycle is as follows: